Elckirn History, Family Crest & Coats of Arms

 The surname Elckirn was first found in Oxfordshire where Elekin (without surname) was listed in the Hundredorum Rolls of 1273.
 The Feet of Fines for Essex listed John Elekyn there in 1310 and later Thomas Elkyns was listed in Oxfordshire in 1447.

-Important Dates for the Elckirn family
+Early History of the Elckirn family

 This web page shows only a small excerpt of our Elckirn research.
 Another 82 words (6 lines of text) covering the years 1310, 1447, 1455 and 1487 are included under the topic Early Elckirn History in all our PDF Extended History products and printed products wherever possible.